elliotnunn/tbxi/README.md

 ROM images predating before the "SuperMario" ROM (Quadra 660AV/840AV) are not supported, excluding most 68k Mac ROMs.

-The resource fork of a NewWorld ROM image is ignored, despite containting a System Enabler that is paired with the data fork contents.
-Simply copying the resource fork back will cause a crash, because the 'cfrg' resource contains offests to some PowerPC binaries at the end of the data fork.

 The `tbxi dump` format is likely to change.
 If you keep a collection of dumped ROM images to peruse, re-dump them regularly.